zhenxuantan/tp/docs/UserGuide.md

 ### Editing the data file

-SWEe-book data are saved as a JSON file `[JAR file location]/data/addressbook.json`.
-Advanced users are welcome to update data directly by editing that data file.
+SWEe-book contacts data are saved as a JSON file `[JAR file location]/data/addressbook.json`, whereas tasks management data are saved as `[JAR file location]/data/taskrecords.json`.
+Advanced users are welcome to update data directly by editing the data files.

 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**
-If your changes to the data file makes its format invalid, AddressBook will discard all data and start with an empty data file at the next run.
+If your changes to the data file makes its format invalid, SWEe-book will discard all data and start with an empty data file at the next run.
 </div>

 ### Archiving data files `[coming in v2.0]`